dwyl/phoenix-chat-example/presence.md

 in `lib/chat_web/channels/room_channel.ex`.

-## 2. Tracking users in `room_channel.ex`
+## 2. Tracking people in `room_channel.ex`

-We are ready to track users
+We are ready to track people
 in `room_channel.ex`!

 We have to note that
-*not all users are authenticated*.
+*not all people are authenticated*.
-Ideally, we would begin tracking users/processes whenever they join the channel.
+Ideally, we would begin tracking people/processes whenever they join the channel.
 However,
-when users are not using authentication
+when people are not using authentication
 (via Github or Google, for example),
-**we don't know their usernames until they send a message**.
+**we don't know their names until they send a message**.

 Additionally,
 a person using the app
-can have different usernames throughout their visit.
+can have different names throughout their visit.
-So different usernames must be properly removed or added according to the processes that are associated to it.
+So different names must be properly removed or added according to the processes that are associated to it.

-By allowing users to have multiple usernames, there might be some cases where two different users can have the same username.
+By allowing people to have multiple names, there might be some cases where two different people can have the same name.
 Therefore, we need to properly
-*remove one username pertaining to one process* *whenever it leaves the room*,
+*remove one name pertaining to one process*
+*whenever it leaves the room*,
-**while maintaining the other same username for the other process in the online users list**.
+**while maintaining the other same name for the other process in the online people list**.

 Let's start implementing `Presence` into our application so it satisfies these needs!